silent5/droplets/README.md

 Click on the '?' icon above the Interval Offsets text area for a full description of the chord syntax, as well as all of the other functionality related to the Interval Offsets text area.

-It's also worth mentioning that you can add to and edit the list of interval offsets while the clock is running.
+Note that you can add to and edit the list of interval offsets and chord shapes while the clock is running.
+The list of offsets will be updated and processed as soon as you press the enter key.

 The Count button applies the integer offset(s) every N triggers, where N is the value set in the number box to the right of the Count button.
 For example, if you have a value of 12 in the Interval Offsets text area and the Count button enabled with a value of 2, every second trigger of that droplet wil be transposed up an octave.